kekse1/field/README.md

 It's about arrays (of **any type**) without really nesting them, but access with multi-dimensional coordinates.
-These coordinates will be calculated, similar to **radix/base conversions**.
+These coordinates are calculated, similar to **radix/base conversions**.
+That's also the reason why you even can use any `TypedArray` which doesn't really support nesting 'em.

 You can either use the dimensions and/or calculated offsets, or directly the concrete data (if you've set an array before).
+In both directions, so calculation of offsets and also coordinates.

 ## Download
 * [JavaScript](src/js/field.js)